 This course is a collaboration between MSF and Karolinska Institutet, and currently occurs once a year at Karolinska Institutet in Stockholm (12 ECTS during eight weeks divided into weeks that are remotely attended and weeks that require attendance in person).

-The course is only available for recruited fieldworkers and is mandatory for medical personell who will work in MSF projects.
-To find equivalent courses in other medical institutes click here.
+The course is mandatory for medical personell who will work in MSF projects.
 Exceptions are made for surgical and anesthesia personnel who do not need to take the course.

 MSF is responsible for travel and accommodations for the PPD course.
-For the Health assistance in humanitarian crisis course in Stockholm, you are responsible for travel and living expenses.
+For the Health assistance in humanitarian crisis course in Stockholm, the fieldworker is responsible for travel and living expenses.